micheunderscore/18001179FYP/README.md

 ## 📑 Description

-This is the repository for my final year project titled:
+This is the official repository for my final year project titled:
 ```
 Adaptable Adversary Behavior For Game Of Tag Based On Player Behavior Using Machine Learning
 ```
+Project Supervisor: **Dr. Said Jadid Abdulkadir**
 <br/>

 ## 🖼 Contents